Bencourt/gdaps2-2191-Team-C/doc/GameDesign.md

 # Game Design

 ## Overview
-	A horror turn based roguelike akin to pokemon mystery dungeon.
+	A spooky turn based roguelike akin to pokemon mystery dungeon.
 The player has to manage resources, health, and moves in an attempt to traverse a dungeon.

 ### Genre
 	Roguelike